How to Craft a Consulting Case Using the BE-EDGE Strategy: What I Learned From Fellow Students

 As a graduating student, I’ve noticed how a Harvard Business Review case study is oftentimes a business professor’s best friend.
 As a business student in college, I find these pieces fascinating and a smart method of instruction; they are incredibly useful windows into how the lessons we learn in class can apply in professional settings.
 As I have come to learn this semester in my Strategy in Action class – a capstone course for all business majors at Northeastern – they are also incredibly effort-intensive and challenging to put together.
 In our main semester-long project for the course, my classmates and I worked in teams to create a true consulting case based on the very real problems of today’s organizations.
 Although it would be unwise for me to disclose who my own team looked into due to legal reasons, what I can say is that building it took a tremendous amount of rigorous research work, a true commitment to the details, and a solemn oath to the objective.

-At this point in time, it must be recognized that not all consulting cases are even worthy of reading.
+At this point, it must be recognized that not all consulting cases are even worthy of reading.
 Oftentimes, an author’s lack of intent or enthusiasm reflects through in his or her writing.
 An unengaging, uninspiring case can read off as a dull repetition of vaguely related facts or simply just a wall of words.
 So what’s the takeaway?
 An author must have a purpose for creating the work – not just through his or her time, but also through his or her own personal, social, and professional investments.
 This means having reasons for the case to be successful and being genuinely passionate about the case.
 Using the BE-EDGE framework, we can use these guiding principles to voice our own selves as outside stakeholders.
 This will not only showcase our dedication but also help build up a more effective case study.

 BE: Boutique vs. Built-in Employability (Part I)